cloudFPGA/cFDK/README.md

 The cloudFPGA service provides different types of FPGAs and module cards (**MOD**).

-The module looks like follows:
+A picture of the module is shown below:
 ![FMKU60 module](./DOC/imgs/fmku60.png)

 Currently, the following MODs are available: